 Unrealized gains and losses are excluded from earnings and are reported as a component of comprehensive loss.
 The Company periodically evaluates whether declines in fair values of its marketable securities below their book value are other-than-temporary.
 This evaluation consists of several qualitative and quantitative factors regarding the severity and duration of the unrealized loss as well as the Company's ability and intent to hold the marketable security until a forecasted recovery occurs.
 Additionally, the Company assesses whether it has plans to sell the security or it is more likely than not it will be required to sell any marketable securities before recovery of its amortized cost basis.
-Realized gains and losses and declines in fair value judged to be other than temporary, if any, on marketable securities are included in other income (expense), net.
-To date no such other than temporary declines in fair value have occurred or have been recorded.
+Realized gains and losses and declines in fair value judged to be other than temporary, if any, on marketable securited or have been recorded.
 The cost of investments sold is based on the specific-identification method.
 There were no realized gains or losses on investments for the year ended December 31, 2018.
 Interest on marketable securities is included in other income (expense), net.